gnanarabin/Karka-Training/React/Task/root/src/Ecommerce/README.md

 ##Display:
 It can be run all component.
-Then i'll be use BrowseRoute.
+  ##BrwoserRoute:
     It will be set the path of the components...